Globe Life Park in Arlington

 GOOGLE EARTH: View the ballpark in Google Earth

-Globe Life Park in Arlington is a ballpark that, along with Jacobs Field in Cleveland, tries to capture the "retro-era" feeling of Oriole Park in Baltimore.
-Former Rangers' managing general partner (and future President) George W. Bush says the design of the park reminds him of the Texas state Capitol.
+Globe Life Park in Arlington is a ballpark that, along with Jacobs Field in Cleveland, tried to capture the "retro-era" feeling of Oriole Park in Baltimore.
+Former Rangers' managing general partner (and future President) George W. Bush said the design of the park reminds him of the Texas state Capitol.
 The granite and brick facades and murals are strictly Texan (longhorns, Lone Stars, cowboys), and the park includes a 17,000 square foot baseball museum and a children's learning center, both open year-round.
 There's also a ballroom offering the largest banquet seating in Arlington (more than 2,000), to also be used year-round.
 A 14' high manual scoreboard in left can make things difficult for right-handed hitters.

 David Schwarz, the architect of the stadium, declared that "We're the only stadium that I know of that is building the ballpark and then the neighborhood around it."
 Park has three decks and a roof all around except in center field, where beyond the wall is a four-story office building housing the Rangers' offices, local businesses, retail shops and ticket windows.